NattapolChan/SC1015-PROJECT/README.md

 - Dataset is highly unbalanced (320 for 'normal', compared to 45, 96 for 'extrasystole' and 'murmur' respectively).
 - Number of data is considerably small.
 - Detecting and removing background noise is challenging and can be inaccurate.

+# What do we learn?
+- New state-of-the-art model architecture for time series
+- New techniques to handle class imbalance
+- Techniques on audio feature extraction and their background meanings
+- Using ray-tune to automatically do hyperparameter tuning

 # References
 - [Signal Filtering](https://swharden.com/blog/2020-09-23-signal-filtering-in-python/)